Feb 14, 2024

 • Resource ARNs: Amazon Resource Names (ARNs) represent the identity of the resources within your AWS account.

-Managing Secrets in AWS CDK with Secrets Manager and Parameter Store
+Managing secrets in AWS CDK with Secrets Manager and Parameter Store

 Now that we’ve gone through the common secrets and parameters used in CDK, let’s learn how we can use CDK to provision and retrieve these secrets in your project.